Meghalaya - The Abode of Clouds

 We will call it a day in Cherrapunjee also known locally as “Sohra”.
-Cherrapunjee alongwith Mawsynram in Meghalaya receive the highest rainfall in the world.
-On arrival you may relax & enjoy the beautiful weather.
+Cherrapunjee along with Mawsynram in Meghalaya receives the highest rainfall in the world.
+On arrival, you may relax & enjoy the beautiful weather.
 After having some hot & tasty local dinner we can spend the rest of the evening gazing at the stars and then slip into our warm & cozy beds.
-Adventure awaits from next day onwards.
+Adventure awaits from the next day onwards.

-Proceed towards Tyrna village which acts as the base point for Nongriat village trek.
+Have lunch and after that proceed towards Tyrna village which acts as the base point for Nongriat village trek.
 Even we don’t prefer to go down that path alone so our wonderful warm and fit as a fiddle guide will lead us into the jungle, acting more like a motivator than anything else.
-This trek is nothing like a typical trek as you need to climb down 3000 steps (you can count it as you go down).
-Your knees will start to give in and you will be drenched in sweat but you will recover every drop of it when you reach your destination - the double decker living root bridge.
+This trek is nothing like a typical trek as you need to climb down 3500 steps (you can count it as you go down).
+Your knees will start to give up and you will be drenched in sweat but you will recover every drop of it when you reach your destination - Nongriat village.
 There will be pit stops along the way for you to drink water and try some local lime juice unless you want to beat the time set to trek down by one of the guys which stands at 1 hour to trek down.
-As soon you as you reach Nongriat you can put down your minimal baggage (only carry essentials for two days to make the trek easier, leaving the rest of the stuff back at the homestay) and come back to chill by the water bodies near the double decker bridge while getting a fish pedicure (yeah at no cost at all).
-Overnight stay at local accommodation.
+Reach Nongriat and check in to homestay.
+A very remote village which is not accessible by roads.
+Feel the rustic nature of livelihood with basic facilities.

 Day 3 : Behold Paradise

 Wake up early in the morning and after breakfast proceed for the trek in the jungle.
-The morning air won’t make you feel tired as you cross many more living root bridges and a few hanging bridges to reach Rainbow falls .
+First visit the famed double decker root bridge.
+Enjoy some time in the pool beneath the bridge.
+Proceed further for trek.
+The morning air won’t make you feel tired as you cross many more living root bridges and a few hanging bridges to reach Rainbow falls.
 The trekking time one way is approximately 2 hours and it’s better to see the rainbow falls in the afternoon as the sunlight would trigger the rainbow as the sun moves towards west.

 If you are a good swimmer then you can swim near the waterfalls or chill out in the smaller pools.We do have a surprise spot over here just waiting for you to take a dip in it The place is scenic and spectacular.
 So please carry a basic camera and if you have binoculars you could also spot some birdlife.
-There is absolutely no need for bottled water as the water from the springs is much better and purer than the packaged water.
 However sunscreen, some loose clothing and trekking shoes will do just fine.
 Let’s not talk about the butterflies now as they will mesmerize you while you are down in Nongriat.
+While coming back you can enjoy fish pedicure at pools as well.
 Overnight stay at local accommodation.

-Day 4 : Drive to the Natural Amusement park, Mawlyngbna
+Day 4 : Drive to the Land of Adventure, Mawlyngbna

 Bid goodbye to your hosts as we leave early to head towards Mawlyngbna.
 The steep climb to reach the parking spot on the well laid steps takes will drain you out and rest should be taken in case you get tired.
 We shall visit the legendary Nohkalikai falls if we manage to make it to Tyrna in time.